A successful start with intrinsic safety

 At first glance, the topic of intrinsic safety may seem extremely complicated.
 It involves observing ignition limit curves, obtaining proof and following specific installation specifications.
 However, in ongoing operation, users soon find that this seemingly great effort pays off.
+This means that intrinsically safe circuits can be plugged in or disconnected under load – an advantage that maintenance staff on the production line will appreciate.
 Nowadays, this type of protection covers a wide range of applications and is currently used in systems ranging from simple point-to-point wiring to digital automation.

 Ex i-protected solutions ensure a high level of protection and flexibility